grgelsec/nextroom/README.md

 ## 3/29

-- Create Nav bar of locations at the top of the page
 - Build out bento box Reservation page with nav bar at the top and link booking page
 - Finish Hero section
 - Fallback components/figure out what to display while data is fetching